 In this work, we consider a system of three tanks in series, described in Zotică et al. (2022).
+The physical parameters necessary to simulate the system are reproduced in Table 1.
 For simplicity, we consider that only z_2 is subject to a minimum flow constraint, but the approach can naturally be extended to include minimum flow constraints on other sections of the process.
 For designing the inventory control layer, the desired closed-loop time constant is chosen as $\tau_c = 0.5$ min, and is used as the tuning parameter for tuning the PI controllers following the SIMC rules (Skogestad, 2003).
 All controllers are implemented with antiwindup action, using the backcalculation strategy (Åström and Rundqwist, 1989) with tracking time constant $\tau_T = \tau_I/4$, where τ_I is the controller integral time.